RafaelSaesPalaria/RafaelSaesPalaria/README.md

 I'm currently learning JS/Python/Java
 my knowledge is mainly in Java
 I have a intermediate level of english
-I always have interest in learning new things
 # Projects
 currently some of my projects are listed [there](https://rafaelsaespalaria.github.io/web-test/), please take a look.
 # Contact